Galga/Getting-and-Cleaning-Data-Course-Project/README.md

 Finally, a tidy data set ([TidyMeans.txt](/TidyMeans.txt/)) is created, which contains the mean value of each variable, for each pair of subject/activity

+The R script assumes you have 'data.table' and 'dplyr' packages installed.